 Internal decorations

 Repair category 1

-Notes Decorative finishes are worn.
+Notes There are no obvious significant defects.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes N/A

-Electricity

-Repair category 2

-Notes The electrical installation appears along mixed lines with an old style fuse board.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-We have been informed from the seller that an EICR is available from 2021.
+Electricity Repair category 1 Notes Circuitry is assumed to function satisfactorily however it may not comply totally with the most up to date regulations unless complete rewiring has taken place within the recent past.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

+Gas

-Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Repair category 1

+Notes Gas appliances are assumed to function satisfactorily and that they have been installed in accordance with the relevant regulations and that regular servicing and maintenance has been carried out.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-We have been informed by the seller that annual gas inspections have been carried out.